top of page

 Capacity Building

-To manage the challenges faced by growing populations, enviromental hazards and unintended consequences of globalisation, we help Pacific Islandsers build capacity.
-This involves training on island, in Australia or between Islands.
+To manage the challenges faced by growing populations, environmental hazards and unintended consequences of globalisation, we help Pacific Islanders build capacity.
+This involves training on island, in Australia, or between Islands.
 PAA is a member of the United Nations South South Exchange mechanism which promotes the exchange of experience in dealing with Southern development issues.

 Visit our Capacity Building Page here.